cakephp/docs/en/appendices/glossary.rst

         Plugin syntax refers to the dot separated class name indicating classes are part of a plugin.

-            // The plugin is DebugKit, and the class name is Toolbar.
+            // The plugin is "DebugKit", and the class name is "Toolbar".
             'DebugKit.Toolbar'

-            // The plugin is AcmeCorp\\Tools, and the class name is Toolbar.
+            // The plugin is "AcmeCorp\\Tools", and the class name is "Toolbar".
             'AcmeCorp\\Tools.Toolbar'

     dot notation